Unthrottled/ultra-marathon/content/thestrugglebus/biggestfear.md

 ---
-title: "My Biggest Fear"
+title: "Greatest Fear"
-metaTitle: "I ain't 'fraid of no ghost."
+metaTitle: "2spooky4me"
 metaDescription: "This is the meta description"
 ---

-Being scared has its place in life, and I think it is a normal emotion to have.
-If it was not normal, then what was the point of adding this to our portfolio of feelings?
-I believe there are many categories that the emotion fear can fit into.
+Being scared has its place in life.
+It is a normal emotion to feel.
+If it was not normal, then why was this added to our portfolio of feelings?
+There are many categories that the emotion, fear, can fit into.
 There is the flavor of fear that protects you from a painful death.
 Another one is makes it difficult to perform various social activities, such as talking to one or many people.
-There are some ones that are not rational as well.
+There are some that are rational while other are not.
 However, the brand of fear that I will be talking about is the fear of the unknown.

 There are many things that I still do not understand about myself.
 For the most part, I can find the various motives for most of my actions.
-Most of these just feel like rationalizations to things that are inherently have no meaning, but it makes me feel good, so how bad can it be?
+Most of these just feel like rationalizations to things that might inherently have no meaning.
+It makes me feel good, so how bad can it be?

-It is the uncertainty of not knowing when an inevitable action is going to occur that bothers me the most.
-This may be fear or anxiety, whatever this takes the form of, it is not pleasant.
+It is the uncertainty of not knowing when a specific inevitable action is going to occur, that bothers me the most.
+This may be fear or anxiety.
+Whatever label is put on it does not change the fact it is not pleasant.

+# Setting the Stage

-# Adopting Essentialism.
+## Adopting Essentialism.

-The practice of Essentialism is to let go of anything that is not really important, so that you are left with the time and space to appreciate what you value the most.
+The practice of Essentialism is to let go of anything that is not really important.
+In turn leaving more time and space to appreciate what you value the most.
 You could argue that this is just Minimalism, but with a different attitude.
-While you would not be wrong, I feel like the point of Minimalism can be misused.
+While you would not be wrong, I tend to steer away for calling myself a Minimalist.
+The label does not really give justice to the actual purpose.

 It is not necessarily just the act of getting rid of things and avoiding the ownership of many possessions.
-No, the concept is more making space for the things that matter.
+No, the concept is more about making space for the things that matter most.
 When everything is important, then nothing is important.
 My attention can only be given to a small subset of things.
 Therefore, I want to have the capacity to dedicate a large portion of my focus to a small set things that bring me great meaning.
+Maximizing life satisfaction.
-I feel like that meaning is better conveyed by re-skinning Minimalism as Essentialism.
+This is why I feel like the meaning is better conveyed by re-skinning Minimalism as Essentialism.

 Owning stuff or buying the next new flashy item stopped appealing to me after some period in my life.
-I was not able to find meaning is searching for the next gadget to buy or video game to play.
+Searching for the next gadget to buy or video game to play, lost its meaning some time in the past.
 Having _things_ did not necessarily satisfy my need for purpose.

-Another thing that I also wanted to keep more to myself, was my headspace.
-Having a mind that you can be present with and not constantly needing to be stimulated, is a feeling everybody should know.
-However, we live in a world where everything is buying for your attention.
-One of the first things that went was paying attention to things that are out of my control.
+Another thing that I also wanted to keep more to myself, was my head-space.
+Having a clear mindset where I can be present with and not constantly needing to be stimulated, is a feeling I deserve and everybody should know.
+However, I live in a world where everything is buying for my attention.
+One of the first things that I dropped like a hot potato, was paying attention to things that are out of my control.
 Why do I need to know about the news or what people are doing around me, if there is not anything I can do about it?
 The only thing that I can control, in that respect, is my attention to it.
-Sure this may be a close-minded approach, but I have found the things that a _really_ important find another way to reveal themselves.
+Sure this may be a close-minded approach to life, but I have found the things that a _really_ important find another way to reveal themselves outside of media.

-In the end, I have basically reduced my smartphone into a tool that helps me, and not a source of meaning.

 # When Will I Stop Caring?

 I am quite aware that all of my eggs are currently placed in a select few baskets.
-Currently, each of my proverbial baskets combine give me a sense of purpose and meaning.
-What bothers me the most is the lack of diversity in my portfolio.
+Currently, each of my proverbial baskets combine give me a sense of value, purpose, and meaning.
+What bothers me the most, is the lack of diversity in my portfolio.

 There is this ever lingering feeling of "when will I stop caring so much about this?".
 Over the course of my life, I have never really been able to stick to one thing for a long period of time.
-The most prevalent example, of loosing interest, is my relationship with video games.
+The most prevalent example of loosing interest, was my relationship with video games.
 All throughout my school life, before higher education, I have always had video games.
 That was the only thing that I wanted to do to fill my time.
-I did not really care for anything else.
-However, once I reached college, I started to feel my interest in video games start to fade.
+Anything else seemed auxiliary.
+However, once I reached college, my interest in video games start to fade.

-Picking up the controller, felt like it kept loosing its meaning as a fulfilling pastime.
-By the time that I had reached junior year in university, I had almost lost all interest in playing.
+Picking up the controller felt like it was losing its meaning as a fulfilling pastime.
+Once I entered junior year of university, almost all interest was lost in playing video games.
 Playing video games felt like hollow task, like I was just playing for the sake of doing it.
 How could something that I spent so much time on over the years, not be interesting anymore?

 Looking back, I think it was more that I enjoyed playing with friends than I did playing video games.
 The interest